 with the set of momentum for the bond length $ \mathbf{P}_{\ell}=\left[\mathbf{P}^{1}_{\ell},..,\mathbf{P}^{N}_{\ell} \right]^T$, and the angle $\mathbf{P}_{\theta}=\left[\mathbf{P}^{1}_{\theta},..,\mathbf{P}^{N}_{\theta} \right]^T$. $T$ means transpose, and $N$ is the total number of CG particles. $m$ is mass, and $I$ is inertia of the particle. $\Phi_{\ell}$ and $\Phi_{\theta}$ are the potential energy functions.

-In a previous study, the CG particle affected by two independent Hamiltonians along translation and rotational motion is under the Dzhanibekov effect, which alters the trajectory due to conservative forces\cite{Koh2025}.
-The adjustment of the Dzhanibekov effect using heat diffusion process as derived from Stochastic Thermodynamics frameworks offers extremely precise replication of the nonlinear macroscopic motion of SWCNT in single beads system.
+In a previous study, the CG particle subject to two independent Hamiltonians for translational and rotational motion is affected by the Dzhanibekov effect, which alters the trajectory due to conservative forces \cite{Koh2025}.
+In previous work, the adjustment of the Dzhanibekov effect using heat diffusion process as derived from Stochastic Thermodynamics frameworks offers extremely precise replication of the nonlinear macroscopic motion of SWCNT in single beads system.

-Following this enhancement, let the CG system be composed of a single beads system that has the dynamics of the macroscopic motion of SWCNT with temperature gradient from the different temperature environments at two ends.
-The Hamiltonian of the CG system is divided into that of bond length deformation and angle deformation.
+Following this enhancement, let the CG system be composed of a simple beads system that has the dynamics of the macroscopic motion of SWCNT with a temperature gradient from the different temperature environments at the two ends in Eq.(\ref{eq:eq2}) and Eq.(\ref{eq:eq3}).
 The simple beads system has an unknown potential energy function, and the perturbation for two reasons.
 One is the Dzhanibekov effect, which is caused by the coupling of rotation and translation of the beads.
-For the precise replication of the atomic system's motion, adjustment is unavoidable as well as the thermal fluctuation caused by the heat transfer along the tube.
-Due to the thermal expansion that differs along the temperature gradient along the tube and the thermal flutuation, the potential energy and the perturbation remain undefined.
+For the precise replication of the atomic system's motion, adjustment is unavoidable including the thermal fluctuation caused by the heat transfer along the tube.
+Due to the thermal expansion that differs along the temperature gradient along the tube and the thermal flutuation, the potential energy and the perturbation remain undefined at this stage.

-When the perturbation term for Dzhanibekov effect and thermal fluctuation is modeled as $\phi$, each Hamiltonian becomes as below:
+When the perturbation term for Dzhanibekov effect and thermal fluctuation in NESS is modeled as $\phi$, each Hamiltonian becomes as follows:

-$H$ is the total Hamiltonian of the CG system that represents the suspended SWCNT with temperature gradient.
+$H$ is the total Hamiltonian of the CG system that represents the suspended SWCNT with a temperature gradient.

-The separation of phonon modulation and the designation of the thermal fluctuations into the perturbation term is possible because we are dealing with macroscopic motion in NESS, not the thermal energy itself.
 The perturbation $\phi$ means the cross-correlated states between $H_{\ell}$ and $H_{\theta}$ to compensate for the abnormal coupling called Dzhanibekov effect as well as the thermal fluctuation from the evolution process in NESS.
-Identically, the effect of $\phi$ in the equation of the motion can be regarded as the interruption from the external force that remains a memory effect to the system as described by the Kawasaki approach or other correlation problems\cite{Carberry2004}.